-If dying is more than a possibility, the best way to manage this is to take the time to sit down and make a long list of things that need to be done or organised, no matter how minute they may seem.
-If possible, do this with someone close to you as they may help trigger thoughts processes associated with what needs to be included and you can also talk through the things that need to be addressed.
+We recommend that you take the time to sit down and make a long list of things that need to be done or organised, no matter how minute they may seem.
+If possible, do this with someone close to you as they may help trigger thought processes associated with what needs to be included, and you can also talk through the things that need to be addressed.

-If you’re struggling to get started, we can help.
+If you’re struggling to get started, why not download our Final Checks PDF.